 Minimise window puts it in the DOCK.

-As you open other windows such as Text Chats, Video chats or File Sending items these will also be added at the bottom of the Menu and work like the Address Book Link so that clicking them will bring that item to the front.
+As you open other windows such as Text Chats, Video chats or File Sending items these will also be added below the divider like the Address Book Link so that clicking them will bring that item to the front.

 It only has one item in it and it launches the iChat Help.
-As with most Help items it has a comprehensive overview of the application.
+As with most Help items it has a comprehensive overview of the iChat Functions.

 Next - How-to Use the Preferences.